althea-net/rita-firmware/README.md

 provides a secured default route over a wireguard endpoint defined in the management profile.

+Note that while the firmware builder will build you a `mesh client` firmware by default, the download links in the table above are for the `gateway` firmares because that's what people seem to expect.

 Other available flags include `gateway` and `extender` a gateway bridges from a backhaul connection over the wan port to mesh devices on the lan port, feeding internet over Wireguard tunnels into the mesh.